Light

 5. 5

-If natural light is genuinely limited in your space, add a full-spectrum grow light for four to six hours daily rather than relying solely on ambient window light.
+If natural light is genuinely limited in your space, add a full-spectrum grow light for four to six hours daily rather than relying solely on ambient window light to carry the plant through.

 Prevention

-• Provide consistently bright, indirect light rather than low or medium light
+• Provide consistently bright, indirect light rather than low or medium light, given that patterning intensity is directly tied to how much light new leaves develop under

 • Avoid placing the plant more than a few feet from a bright window without supplemental lighting

-• Rotate the pot periodically, since the vines on the far side from the window otherwise get noticeably less light and tend to lose their silver pattern faster than the side facing the glass
+• Rotate the pot periodically, since vines on the far side from the window otherwise get noticeably less light and tend to fade faster than the side facing the glass

-• Expect and accept some seasonal variation in variegation intensity between summer and winter growth
+• Expect and accept some seasonal variation in patterning intensity between summer and winter growth

-• Prune and propagate from your most variegated stems periodically to maintain strong patterning across the plant
+• Prune and propagate from your most strongly patterned stems periodically to maintain visible variegation across the plant

 Quick Summary